LLNL/llnl.github.io/about/faq.md

 ### My repo has grown.
 How do I move it out of the LLNL organization?

-The process to transfer organizational ownership is straightforward.
-Please be sure to follow the two additional steps so the repo can still be cataloged on this website.
+The process to transfer organizational ownership is straightforward, but generally discouraged.
+This should really only be done for projects that are starting to build a "bigger than LLNL" community, and the decision should not be made lightly.

-1. Transfer your repo's ownership via Settings > Manage Access > Who has access > Manage > Danger Zone > Transfer (`settings#danger-zone`).
+Migrating the repo outside of the LLNL organization requires an organization admin.
+Contact [github-admin@llnl.gov](mailto:github-admin@llnl.gov) to coordinate the move.

+One the repository has moved to the new orgnanization:

-2. Submit a pull request [updating the `input_lists.json` file](https://github.com/LLNL/llnl.github.io/blob/master/_explore/input_lists.json) to add the new organization/repo’s name.
+1. Submit a pull request [updating the `input_lists.json` file](https://github.com/LLNL/llnl.github.io/blob/master/_explore/input_lists.json) to add the new organization/repo’s name.
+This allows for the software catalog to continue including the project even after it moves.

-3. Retain topic tags (e.g., `math-physics`) to connect it to this website’s browsable categories, including the `radiuss` tag, if applicable.
+2. Retain topic tags (e.g., `math-physics`) to connect it to this website’s browsable categories, including the `radiuss` tag, if applicable.

 ### How do I contribute to an LLNL repo?